aws-samples/digital-rf-signal-impairment-detection/README.md

 ### Inference

-We can load the Autogluon model and run inference on sample IQ Constellation plots in the _inference/_ folder.
+Finally, we load the Autogluon model and run inference on sample IQ Constellation plots in the _inference/_ folder.
 This will yield results of either Normal, Phase Noise, Compression, or Interference per IQ modulation.
 Those inference insights will be published to an [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) bucket.

+A follow-on step could then include triggering an alarm via SNS if an abundance of particular errors were detected.

-Run the [IQ-data-process-inference.ipynb](./notebooks/IQ-data-process-inference.ipynb) notebook to execute the preprocessing stage.
+Run the [IQ-data-process-inference.ipynb](./notebooks/IQ-data-process-inference.ipynb) notebook to execute the inference stage.

 ### Summary

 This repository demonstrates applying statistical and machine learning methods to detect digital RF signal impairments in IQ Constellation diagrams using AWS-Cloud.
 The solution is designed with compute efficiency in mind to enable cost effective inference or edge deployment use cases.
 Inference results are published to an S3 bucket to enable alerting and downstream analytics.

 ### Future Improvements